TheEgghead27/Eggbot/README.md

 e!github: Links to this Github Repo

+e!invite: Links to an invite link for Eggbot.

-e!invite: DMs you an invite to the official Discord Server
+e!server: DMs you an invite to the official Discord Server

 e!vacuum {number}: Mass deletes {number} messages.